Air Fryer Roasted Broccoli

 Arrange the broccoli florets in a single layer in the air fryer basket.
 Don’t overcrowd and cook in batches if needed.
 I used one large head of broccoli and roasted it in two batches in my 5.8-quart air fryer.

-Now, here’s the trick to getting broccoli that’s crispy on the outside but tender inside: add about 2 tablespoons of water to the bottom of the air fryer basket.
+- The trick to getting broccoli that’s crispy on the outside but tender inside is to add about 2 tablespoons of water to the bottom of the air fryer basket.
 The steam helps cook the broccoli through without drying it out.
 Otherwise, you might end up with charred edges but raw centers.
 Since the air fryer cooks fast, that can happen easily.

 Set the temperature to 375°F and cook for 8 to 9 minutes, shaking the basket halfway through.